Engineering Spotlight: FeatureX

 Are there any other random fun facts that you’d like to share?

 We’ll use practically any excuse to have a party.
-We recently had an issue with financial data, which we called the 2006 problem.
+Early on, we had an issue with some financial data that we were using to supplement our models.
+We called it the 2006 problem.
 When we finally figured it out, Emily and Colleen, who make up our HR team, threw a surprise party, complete with a 2006-themed cake and champagne!

 Birthday parties, Chinese New Year, 4th of July (you could see the firework from our office), parties to celebrate personal or work achievements - nothing is off limits!